ethanp/programming/Notes/Computer Vision Notes.md

   with std-dev 1.4) because edge-detectors are prone to noise.
 * The implementation may *not* do this by default, so you must do it yourself.
 * If you can, make the image greyscale too.
 * Uses the **Sobel Edge Detector** to find the magnitudes and directions of its gradients.
 * Then edges are perpendicular to the gradient direction.
 * We only label the ones above a certain upper-threshold.
-* Now we go to the labeled edges from the previous step, and look on either side of it according to its orientation, and if it is above a certain lower-threshold, we declare it to be a continuation of the edge.
+* Now we go to the labeled edges from the previous step, and look on either side of it according to its orientation, and if it is above a certain lower- threshold, we declare it to be a continuation of the edge.
 * Now we repeat the above until there are no changes to the image.